platform-kit/docs/README.md

     - Deploy the back-end with the default front-end
     - Deploy the backend with the front-end framework/generator of your choice
   - LIVE UPDATES: Changes to your content are reflected immediately in the API.
 No need for rebuilds.
-  - GLOBAL SCALABILITY: front-end deploys to CDN & serverless API scales automatically
+  - SCALABILITY: front-end deploys to CDN & serverless API scales automatically

 ### 1-Click Deployment